70 Totally Amazing Facts We Learned From Snapple Bottle Caps

 #950: The first spam message was transmitted over telegraph wires in 1864.

-We may think of spam as a modern annoyance, but it turns out, spam first came to fruition more than 100 years ago.
+We may think of spam as a modern annoyance, but spam first began plaguing humans more than 100 years ago.
 According to Time, "The first unsolicited messages came over the wires as early as 1864, when telegraph lines were used to send dubious investment offers to wealthy Americans."
-And if you're having a spam problem, check out these 13 Genius Ways to Stop Getting Junk Mail, According to Marketing Experts.

 #1,416: Mangoes can get sunburned.

-#829: Women's hearts typically beat faster than men's hearts.
+#829: Women's hearts typically beat faster than men's.

-According to Columbia University's Gender-Specific Medicine, men's hearts are larger, but women's hearts beat faster than men's.
-And for more gender-specific health oddities, check out these 50 Signs of Poor Health Women Should Never Ignore.
+According to Columbia University's Gender-Specific Medicine journal, men's hearts are larger, but women's hearts beat faster.

 #4: Slugs have four noses.

 Humans have two eyes, two ears, two hands, and just one nose—and that seems to be all we need.
 However, slugs have not one, but four noses, according to National Geographic.
-And if you think that's weird, the slimy creatures also have 3,000 teeth.
+And if you think that's weird, way until your hear that the slimy creatures also have 3,000 teeth.

 #166: Before mercury, brandy was used to fill thermometers.

-When you look at a thermometer to check the temperature, it's mercury you see inside.
-However, before mercury was used, thermometers were filled with brandy (yes, that brandy), according to Discover.
-And for even more entertaining trivia, check out these 125 Facts That Will Make You Feel Instantly Smarter.
+When you look at an analog thermometer to check the temperature, it's mercury you see inside.
+However, before mercury was used, thermometers were filled with brandy (yes, the kind you drink), according to Discover.

 #170: In 1878, the first telephone book ever issued contained only 50 names.

-Yes, when the first phone book was issued in 1878, there were only 50 names inside and they were all in Connecticut.
+Yes, when the first phone book was issued in 1878, there were only 50 names inside, and they were all residents of Connecticut.

-"The telephone directory widely considered to be the absolute first phone book was nothing but a sheet of cardboard with the names of both private people and businesses who had a telephone," according to Smithsonian.
-"The fact that there were 50 people to call in New Haven, Connecticut, in 1878 definitely had something to do with the fact that the telephone was invented near there less than two years previously and was first demonstrated by inventor Alexander Graham Bell in New Haven."
+"The telephone directory widely considered to be the absolute first phone book was nothing but a sheet of cardboard with the names of both private people and businesses who had a telephone," according to Smithsonian Magazine.
+"The fact that there were 50 people to call in New Haven, Connecticut in 1878 definitely had something to do with the fact that the telephone was invented near there less than two years previously and was first demonstrated by inventor Alexander Graham Bell in New Haven."

 #296: Abraham Lincoln was the tallest U.S. president at 6'4", while James Madison was the shortest at 5'4".

 "Americans have grown taller over time—and so have their leaders," writes David Sim for Newsweek.
-When it comes to the U.S. presidents, there's an entire foot between the height of the tallest president and the height of the shortest.
+When it comes to the U.S. presidents, there's an entire foot between the height of the tallest and the shortest.
 Abraham Lincoln takes the top spot at 6'4", while James Madison lands at the bottom at 5'4".
-And for more presidential facts, check out the 30 Amazing Facts You Never Knew About U.S. Presidents.

 #1433: Toe wrestling is a competitive sport.